akhil-naidu/portal/README.md

 npx hasura metadata apply
 ```

-In order to check if the migrations were applied properly
+Also, to check if the migrations were applied properly

 ```
 npx hasura migrate status